briandrum/codes.forchagrin.com/_chapters/chapter-513-drug-abuse-control.md

 ## 513.11   Harmful intoxicants; possessing nitrous oxide in motor vehicle

-1. _(a)_ As used in this section, “motor vehicle”, “street” and “highway” have the same meanings as in Ohio R.C.
+1. _(a)_ As used in this section, "motor vehicle", "street" and "highway" have the same meanings as in Ohio R.C.
 4511.01.

 2. _(b)_ Unless authorized under Ohio R.C.
 Chapter 3719, 4715, 4729, 4731, 4741